Lloyds Banking Group

 Event-driven architecture

-Payment and onboarding events captured once and enriched through a pipeline of processors.
-Loosely coupled microservices communicating via asynchronous events.
+User journey and onboarding events captured once and enriched through a pipeline of screening processors.
+Loosely coupled microservices communicating via asynchronous events and APIs.

-Business-friendly workflows to combine processors, manual investigations, and escalation paths.
-Clear separation between policy logic, workflow and runtime infrastructure.
+Configurable workflows to combine screening processors, manual investigations, and escalation paths.
+Clear separation between policy logic, workflow routing and runtime infrastructure.

 Audit, observability and QoS by design